 On July 6, 1972, Lenz Arts made a needed move to its far larger current location of 10,000 square feet at 142 River Street.
 On the fringes of downtown Santa Cruz, the building was originally constructed as a community cold-storage facility.
 Ah, the room for yet more art materials!

 Andy and Cynthia did some paperwork with the State of California in 1976 and Lenz Arts officially became "Lenz Arts, Inc." In 1979, Andrew Jr., not quite a teenager, cut his first of many thousands of picture framing mats, under the direction of the head framer at the time Jerry Lenz, Andy's younger brother.

 After graduating from UCSC, Andrew Jr. was promoted to store manager in 1989.
 In the fall of 1991, the Lenzes added a warehouse to hold extra merchandise as well as their many thousands of feet of picture frame moulding and the saws required to cut it.
 This freed up yet more space in the store for art materials!
 Woo-hoo!

 Since then, they've remodeled a few times to make even more room for art materials, moved displays and departments around, stacked and squeezed in product lines, good stuff like that.

 Lenz Arts remains a very family-oriented business.
 Andy retired in January 2016.
-While also "retired", Cynthia still comes in a few times a month apply her expertise.
-Andrew Jr. runs the store on a day-to-day basis along with his brother Matthew and more than a dozen staff member artists.
+While also retired, Cynthia still gets business questions a few times each month and applies her expertise.
+Andrew Jr. runs the store on a day-to-day basis along with his brother Matthew and nearly two dozen staff member artists.